GET YOUR FREE HR STRATEGY SESSION

 Nonprofits have a duty to keep overheads low.
 This often means running with a small back office team, with people trying their best to fill any skills gaps.
 For example, the finance officer might take responsibility for overseeing payroll.

-The problem is that many HR tasks require specialist knowledge.
+The problem is that many HR tasks require specialist knowledge of tasks such as benefits administration, payroll processing and performance management.
 Without a qualified HR professional on the team, you run the risk of breaching compliance, with could leave you open to fines and lawsuits.
 You may also have trouble managing employee relations, which could cause your best team members to leave.

 2. Employee classification